Meet the Team

 I grew up birding in Sonoma County and after realizing a person could study wildlife as a career, I received my B.S. from UC Davis in Wildlife, Fish, and Conservation Biology in 2002.
 I worked on various wildlife studies throughout the western U.S. and Alaska, including studies on salmonids, fishers, bears, owls and arctic-nesting birds.
 Alaska was where my interest in shorebirds was first piqued by their elaborate breeding displays and remarkable long-distance migrations.
 Before moving back to California for graduate school, I worked as a GIS Specialist for the Carnegie Museum of Natural History in Pennsylvania mapping stream and upland habitat within Powdermill Nature Reserve, and helping at the bird banding station every chance I got.

 I am based out of Woodland but can be found surveying birds in the rice fields or riparian areas of the Sacramento Valley or throughout the Delta.
-When not at work, I am often hiking, camping, backpacking, and hopefully soon paddling throughout beautiful California.
+When not at work, I am introducing our toddler to hiking, camping, backpacking, and paddling throughout beautiful California.